-In big Databases, you spent most of your time dealing with ranges and cells.
+In big Databases, you spend most of your time dealing with ranges and cells.
 Sometimes you have to repeat the same action in large ranges or a large number of cells.
-This at the same time kills your time and reduces your efficiency.
-The smart solution to this problem is to build a VBA Programming Code which will run through each cell in the range and perform the same action directed by you.
-Today in this article, we will discuss how to do VBA for Each Cell in Range in Excel.
+This, at the same time, kills your time and reduces your efficiency.
+However, the smart solution to this problem is to build a VBA Code which will run through each cell in the range and perform the same action directed by you.
+Today in this article, we will discuss how to use VBA for each cell in a range in Excel.

 3 Suitable Ways to Apply VBA for Each Cell in Range in Excel

 Using a VBA code you can perform the same formula to each cell in a range or a column or a row.
 In this section, we will go through all the sections.

-1. Apply VBA for Each Cell in Range
+1. Applying VBA for Each Cell in Range

-Consider a situation where you have to apply the same VBA code for each cell in a given range (B3:F12).
+Consider a situation where you have to apply the same VBA code for each cell in a given range (B4:F13).
 To do this we will build a VBA code.
 The instructions are given below